 real estate displays the unique Odiya culture and tradition of cleanliness and spacious living.
 With vivid demographics, economic activities, government support, Bhubaneswar

-real estate is surely a hot pick among the emerging cities in India
+real estate is surely a hot pick among the emerging cities in India.

-Four industrial zones have been established by the government while software exports are very healthy in comparison to other n cities.
+Four industrial zones have been established by the government while software exports are very healthy in comparison to other Indian cities.
 Several IT parks have been built in the city and leading companies including Tech Mahindra, Infosys, Mindtree, Wipro, TCS, Genpact, IBM and Mphasis have their offices here.
 The city also has a vibrant start-up culture.
 Thats why properties in Bhubaneswar

 are really on entrepreneurs wishlist.

 is home to several shopping malls and plazas along with multiple retail hubs.
-This makes it one of eastern s biggest shopping destinations.
-The city has more than a thousand temples according to estimates and some of the most visited ones include Rajarani Temple, Lingaraj Temple, Vasudeva Temple and Muktesvara Temple.
+This makes it one of eastern Indias biggest shopping destinations.
+The city has more than a thousand temples according to estimates and some of the most visited ones include Rajarani Temple, Lingaraj Temple, Ananta Vasudeva Temple and Muktesvara Temple.
 Udayagiri and Khandagiri

 The city is home to Oriya film industry.
 Handicrafts, Odissi dance, sculpting and sand artistry are major attractions in Bhubaneswar

 .
-Ocean World, Nicco Park, Regional Science Centre, Tribal Research Museum, Nandankanan Zoological Park, Odisha State Museum, Regional Museum of Natural History, Pathani anta Planetarium and State Handicrafts Museum are major attractions here.
+Ocean World, Nicco Park, Regional Science Centre, Tribal Research Museum, Nandankanan Zoological Park, Odisha State Museum, Regional Museum of Natural History, Pathani Samanta Planetarium and State Handicrafts Museum are major attractions here.
 The city is home to multifarious hotels and restaurants and also houses Kalinga Stadium, which offers a host of sporting facilities.